Joe Dolan: Personal life

 Dolan never married and dealt with speculation about his sexuality throughout his life.
 He spent much of his life dismissing persistent rumours that he was gay.
 The official biography suggests that he had a quiet offstage presence and preferred to keep romances out of the public eye but cites a long relationship with Isabella Fogarty whom he met in 1977, started dating in the 1980s and subsequently lived with.
 She was with him when he became ill on 25 December 2007.

 In September 1970, Dolan and his band were performing at the Wookie Hollow Club in Liverpool.
 Dolan and a member of his road crew stayed in the venue for drinks and to chat to their fans.
 Some people at a nearby table were attempting to bully the (by now closed) bar into providing them with champagne.
 Dolan joked that they should come back in a few hours for a "champagne breakfast".
 The men took exception to this and became abusive.
 Dolan and his companion tried to leave but were prevented from doing so.
-During the following fracas Dolan was headbutted, (breaking his nose) kicked, punched and slammed into lavatory fittings and a wall in a sustained attack which was only halted when the sound of police sirens could be heard.
+During the following fracas Dolan was headbutted (breaking his nose), kicked, punched, and slammed into lavatory fittings and a wall in a sustained attack that was halted only when the sound of police sirens could be heard.
 It took six weeks for the singer to recover well enough to return to work.
 The club was sued but went into liquidation.
-The police attempted to identify the perpetrators and held identity parades which Dolan attended but no-one was ever prosecuted.
+The police attempted to identify the perpetrators and held identity parades that Dolan attended, but no-one was ever prosecuted.

 In October 1976, Dolan and a group of friends were flying with Aer Lingus to Corfu for a golfing trip.
-On several occasions during the flight Dolan was moving around talking to other passengers who knew him.
+On several occasions during the flight, Dolan was moving around talking to other passengers who knew him.
 One of the party remembers they were "quite merry".
-The singer was asked several times by cabin staff to return to his seat and, finally, after being threatened with being "restrained" he did so.
+The singer was asked several times by cabin staff to return to his seat and, finally, after being threatened with being restrained, he did so.
 Upon landing, he attempted to leave the airport without his luggage and passport but was prevented from doing so by security staff, one of whom drew his pistol and pointed it at Dolan.

 The tour operator subsequently received a fax from Aer Lingus refusing to fly the star back to Dublin.
-Newspaper headlines in Ireland proclaimed the star's airline ban for life although, as it transpired, the ban only lasted for close to two years, eventually being lifted after the airline negotiated with the star following his continued references to it on stage and in the media.
+Newspaper headlines in Ireland proclaimed the star's airline ban for life although, as it transpired, the ban lasted for less than two years.
+It was eventually lifted after the airline negotiated with the star following his continued references to it on stage and in the media.